hbernardo/widgets-spa/README.md

 # Widgets Single Page App Demo
 This is a simple multi-page HTML site.
-The goal of this project is to take this hardcoded HTML site, and make it hit an API for showing/listing user and widget information.
+It hits an API for showing/listing user and widget information.

 ## Features

-- A user view that displays a list of users (data via api `/users`), each user should have a method of clicking to viewing all the details of that user (`/user/:id`)
-- A widget view that displays a list of widgets (`/widgets`), each widget should have a method of clicking to view the details of that widget (`/widget/:id`)
-- A search/filter on the user and widget list views
-- A method of creating a new widget (POST `/widgets`)
-- A method of updating an existing widget (PUT `/widgets/:id`)
+### Dashboard page
+- Loads "id" and "name" information of all users and widgets.
+Also shows their quantities.
+- Use the input fields to search through users or widgets.
+It searchs from all data, except from the user "gravatar" url and widget "melts" information.
+- Click on any table row to get detailed information from users or widgets.
+Click again to close it.

+### Users page
+- Loads a list containing all users information.
+- Use the input field to search through users data (except from "gravatar" url).

+### Widgets page
+- Loads a list containing all widgets information.
+- Click on "+ Create" button (top right) to add a new widget.
+You will be redirected to the end of the page where you can fill its data.
+Click on "Create" button to add it.
+- Click on any table row to edit any widget information.
+You will be redirected to the end of the page where you can change it.
+Click on "Edit" button to apply it.

+# Requirements
+It´s not necessary any extra requirement.

+## How to run
+Simply open the main page (index.html) in the browser and navigate through the pages from the left menu.

+## Tested browser
+Google Chrome.

 # API Documentation